ahnguyen17/CompassAI/memory-bank/progress.md

 - **Navbar "New Chat" Icon:** Added an SVG icon button next to the logo in the Navbar (`Navbar.tsx`).
 Clicking this button (visible when logged in) triggers a new chat session creation via a global state action (`authStore.ts`) and navigates the user to the new chat.
 - **Centralized Session State:** Moved chat session list management (state, loading, errors, fetch/delete actions) from `ChatPage.tsx` to the global store (`authStore.ts`) to fix UI update issues when creating new chats from the navbar.
 Refactored `ChatPage.tsx` accordingly.
 - **Navbar Logo Sidebar Toggle:** Removed the hamburger icon.
 The logo in `Navbar.tsx` now toggles the sidebar visibility when clicked on chat pages (`/` or `/chat/...`) and acts as a home link on other pages.
+- **Navbar Icon Order:** Swapped the positions of the language dropdown and theme toggle icons in `Navbar.tsx`.

 ## What's Left to Build
 - Further testing and refinement of existing features.
 - Potential new features based on user feedback.

 ## Current Status
 The project is actively being developed.
-Recent updates include consolidating the sidebar toggle into the logo click, centralizing chat session state management, adding a "New Chat" icon to the navbar, UI improvements, backend logic for session loading, and a fix for custom model deletion.
+Recent updates include swapping navbar icons, consolidating the sidebar toggle into the logo click, centralizing chat session state management, adding a "New Chat" icon to the navbar, UI improvements, backend logic for session loading, and a fix for custom model deletion.

 ## Known Issues
 - None documented yet.